LeonardoMaran/Foodgram/README.md

 Live Demo: http://bit.ly/2ktEEvn
 Video Introduction: https://youtu.be/zzx-pv6K97I

 In this day and age, there are many food related applications that help people find recipes to cook.
-However, there isn’t many apps that allow for the social media aspect to finding recipes.
+However, there aren't many apps that allow for the social media aspect to finding recipes.
 This is why we created Foodgram, a database-backed web application which utilizes a RESTful API.
-Foodgram offers an interactive platform for cooks of all different levels to search and learn about recipes while connecting with one another.
+Foodgram offers an interactive platform for chefs and enthusiasts of all different levels to search and learn about recipes while connecting with one another.
 Users can sign up for an account and keep track of their favorite recipes, follow other users who’s recipes they enjoy, and even create their own recipes to share.

 ## Setup Instructions
 1. Clone this repo